mineejo/multitry/README.md

 console.log(result); // "Hello world!"
 ```

+### Error ejection

-An example where an error is ignored and the return value can either be a value, undefined, or an error object.
+The returned value can either be a value, an undefined value, or an error object.
+This happens because catch was
+specified, but for some reason the error was not handled and returned.
+Note that the error will return, not throw an
+exception.

 ```js
 const result = multitry({